-In addition to the content of the normal program, every student must take at least four credits in ELEG courses designated as "design " Regularly offered design courses include ELEG 410, ELEG 430, ELEG 438, and ELEG 450.
+Design Requirement . . . $\Delta^4$ In addition to the content of the normal program, every student must take at least four credits in ELEG courses designated as "design."
+Regularly offered design courses include ELEG 410, ELEG 430, ELEG 438, and ELEG 450.
 Other courses may be offered irregularly which satisfy the design requirement.
-Students should consult with their advisors before selecting their design course or courses
+Students should consult with their advisor before selecting their design course or courses.

-20 In addition to the design requirement, each student, in consultation with their advisor, must select a program of technical electives satisfying the following: (1) With some exceptions, technical electives consist of 300-level or above engineering, mathematics, natural sciences, and computer science courses.
-With the permission of the student's advisor, certain 200-level courses, such as PHYS 209, are permitted (2) At least 20 technical elective credits must be taken.
-(3) Of the 20 technical elective credits, at least 14 must be in CPEG or ELEG courses.
-(4) Of the 14 credits in ELEG or CPEG, at least 6 must be in 400-level or above ELEG or CPEG courses
+. .
+15 In addition to the design requirement, each student, in consultation with their advisor, must select a program of technical electives satisfying the following: (1) With some exceptions, technical electives consist of 300-level or above engineering, mathematics, natural sciences, and computer science courses.
+With the permission of the student's advisor, certain 200-level courses, such as PHYS 209, are permitted.
+(2) At least 15 technical elective credits must be taken.
+(3) Of the 15 technical elective credits, at least 9 must be in CPEG or ELEG courses.
+(4) Of the 9 credits in ELEG or CPEG, at least 6 must be in 400-level or above ELEG or CPEG courses